anusha0712/nyc-streetnames/README.md

 2. `visuals` directory:
-    - contains all the main visuals used in the main project
+    - contains all the main visuals used in the project

 ## Methodology